 - See where Penn State ranks amongst The Richest University in the World

-- Also a leader in online education, Penn State World Campus ranks highly among The 50 Best Online Colleges.
+- Also a leader in online education, Penn State World Campus ranks #1 among The 100 Best Online Colleges.

 59King’s College London